Arion ater: Invasive species

-Arion ater has been introduced to southeastern Australia and to North America, where it occurs in Newfoundland, southern British Columbia, the Pacific Northwest of the United States and some parts of Alaska.
+Arion ater has been introduced to southeastern Australia and to North America, where it occurs in Newfoundland, British Columbia, the Pacific Northwest of the United States and some parts of Alaska.
 In the past two decades, its mating with the non-native (at northern latitudes) pest species Arion vulgaris (or Spanish slug) has resulted in a more resilient hybrid exhibiting increased tolerance to cold.

 These slugs might endanger sensitive ecosystems, especially as an invasive species, and it is yet unclear how drastically these slugs might alter plant community compositions.
 The black slug is a voracious seedling predator.
 Terrestrial slugs are considered to be especially dangerous because they alter plant species abundance, adult plant fecundity, and the production of plant defensive compounds.
 Black slugs are of special concern in fragmented ecosystems and areas with high shrub and tree cover.
 In Alaska, the black slug threatens seedling populations of lilies and orchids after already having diminished sensitive populations of deltoid balsamroot and yellow montane violet in BC Canada.

 There is much debate concerning black slug effect upon plant species diversity.
 Slug impacts change over successional stages, and Alaska conservationists observed the black slug's impact on species diversity depends upon community composition.
 If a system is composed of sensitive species, the black slug will likely have a negative impact by pressuring said species.
 If a system presents more evenness with less sensitive species, the black slug may promote species diversity and encourage healthy succession rates.